 flash photography concepts – pulling the elements together

-The previous pages in this series built up from the basic ideas, to larger topics such as off-camera flash, and using video light.
+The preceding pages in this series built up from the basic ideas, to larger topics such as off-camera flash, and using video light.
 So there is a certain narrative there.
-With this page, I want to pull together a few concepts hidden deeper in the Tangents blog.
+With this page, I want to pull together a few concepts.
 These are things we need to know to make us stronger photographers, and more confident in how we use light and flash.

 Here is a list of 10 key elements of flash photography.